Macchina di Santa Rosa: Facchini

 The Sodality Facchini of Santa Rosa was founded in 1978 to keep alive the age old tradition and ensure it is done in a safe and responsible manner.
 The Sodality also promotes cultural activities, tourism, and mutual aid for its members.
 The Sodality was one of the signatories to the UNESCO project application.
 It is based at the Museum of the Society Facchini of Santa Rosa which opened in 1994.

 The Facchini wear a white uniform with a red sash tied at the waist and a headdress covered in leather.
 To be selected as one of the Facchini is considered a particular honor, and one most pass a test of strength, carrying a 150-kilogram box on his shoulders for at least one hundred meters without stopping.
 Before setting out they receive a special blessing.
 At around 9 pm the Facchini lift the 5 ton Macchina and start the first leg of the passage to the cheers of onlookers.
 For most of the route, the Facchini walk without any visual aid, directed by the capofacchini and guides posted at the four corners of the machine.

 Transport

-The transport of the Macchina of Santa Rosa is the annual main event of the city of Viterbo.

-Already at the afternoon the streets of the historical centre are being filled with citizens and visitors.
+The transport of the Macchina di Santa Rosa is the annual main event of the city of Viterbo.
+By the afternoon of 3 September, the streets of the historical centre are being filled with citizens and visitors.
 The transport begins at the Porta Romana, where the assembled Macchina stays in a scaffold, which is covered with curtains.
 At around 8 pm the 800 candles of the Macchina are lighted by the local fire brigade.
 The street lighting will be switched off completely.

 During the transport there are five breaks.
 During these breaks the Macchina is put on special frames.
 The stopping places are: